 Because construction activities take place outdoors, they are generally concentrated during the summer, the period from April to October being when activity is strongest, while December and January are the weakest months.

-- More than 26,000 employers active in one or several sectors:
+- Close to 26,000 employers active in one or several sectors:

 For more information, consult the Historical statistics.